minghai-jiang/biodiversity-app/public/markdown/tutorial.md

+    ['Netherlands Fields',
+     'Suriname',
+     'Belgium Clouds',
-    ['Suriname', 'Belgium Clouds', 'Chaco Demo', 'Gran Chaco']
+     'Chaco Demo',
+     'Gran Chaco',
+     'Amazon Santarem',
+     'Yucatan Coast']

 Seems there are quite some maps available.
 Lets have a look at the Suriname map.
+To this end we store the mapId of this map in a variable.

 ```python